conservation-plan/middlebury-vermont/src/index.md

-The purposes of a conservation plan are to:
+The purpose of a town conservation plan is to:

 1. document clear definitions, goals, and locations of conservation elements in Middlebury to strengthen the role of Town Plan in Act 250 and PUC reviews;